MicrosoftDocs/sdk-api/sdk-api-src/content/wow64apiset/nf-wow64apiset-iswow64process.md

 ### -param Wow64Process [out]

-A pointer to a value that is set to TRUE if the process is running under WOW64.
+A pointer to a value that is set to TRUE if the process is running under WOW64 on an Intel64 or x64 processor.
 If the process is running under 32-bit Windows, the value is set to FALSE.
+If the process is a 32-bit application running under 64-bit Windows 10 on ARM, the value is set to FALSE.
 If the process is a 64-bit application running under 64-bit Windows, the value is also set to FALSE.

 ## -returns